danielepiccone/ng-pageslide/readme.md

 ps-squeeze (optional) = squeeze body to fit the panel (defaults to false)*
 * these options make assumptions about the layout, will set body positioning to absolute

-ps-custom-height (optional) = custom CSS for panel height (only applicable in 'right' or 'left' panels) ps-custom-top (optional) = custom CSS for panel top (only applicable in 'right', 'left' or 'top' panels) ps-custom-bottom (optional) = custom CSS for panel bottom (only applicable in 'right', 'left' or 'bottom' panels) ps-custom-left (optional) = custom CSS for panel left (only applicable in 'left', 'top' or 'bottom' panels) ps-custom-right (optional) = custom CSS for panel right (only applicable in 'right', 'top' or 'bottom' panels) ps-container (optional) = custom CSS ID selector to which the slider div appends (e.g: <div id='myDiv'/> -> ps-container="myDiv") ps-body-class (optional) = if true adds a class on the container body reflecting the state of the pageslide
 ```